The Legal Cheek View

 This is the DWF profile for those considering solicitor apprenticeships.
 Students looking to apply for training contracts should check out Legal Cheek‘s main DWF profile.

-DWF offers apprenticeships in Liverpool and Manchester and is great option for those seeking a route in the profession outside the London bubble.
+DWF offers apprenticeships in Manchester, Liverpool, Birmingham, Bristol, Leeds and London — a great option for those seeking a route to qualification away from the traditional university route.
 Apprentices can expect to gain experience in several of the firm’s eight key practice areas which include real estate, finance & restructuring, corporate, dispute resolution, tax & private capital and employment & pensions.
 With over 30 global locations, DWF attracts top international work from recognisable brands and major banking institutions.
+A part of the trailblazer group for the solicitor apprenticeship programme, DWF has already qualified four solicitors through this route, all of whom were retained by the firm after completing their apprenticeships.

-On a high from passing part one of the Solicitors Qualifying Exam (SQE), we spoke to one of DWF’s current apprentices.
+On a high from passing part one of the Solicitors Qualifying Exam (SQE), we spoke to one of DWF’s apprentices.
 Prior to starting, she first undertook the firm’s two-year paralegal version which, she says, confirmed her passion for the law.
 “Of course, when you’re eighteen you don’t really know what you want to do!”
 And, although studying law at college sparked an interest in pursuing a legal career, the real “eureka” moment came through her paralegal apprenticeship.
-As many hopeful apprentices can probably relate, she admits “I didn’t have a particular desire to go to university in the first place.”
-So, “the apprenticeship route seemed the perfect way into law”.
+As many hopeful apprentices can probably relate, she admits, “I didn’t have a particular desire to go to university in the first place.”
+So, “the apprenticeship route seemed the perfect way into law,” she tells Legal Cheek.

-When it comes to the structure of DWF’s solicitor apprenticeship, the philosophy is “the more rotations you do, the more experience you get and the more rounded you’ll be,” our insider tells us.
+When it comes to the structure of DWF’s solicitor apprenticeship, the philosophy is “the more rotations you do, the more experience you’ll get, and the more well-rounded you’ll become,” our insider tells us.
 And with the firm boasting an eight-seat rotation, she’s not wrong!
 DWF provides a strong and varied training offering for would-be solicitors.
 From day one, apprentices can look forward to nesting within one team for the first year before beginning yearly rotations around the firm’s key practice areas, including health & safety, insurance, personal injury, product liability, corporate/M&A, and banking & finance.
 So, lucky apprentices can hit the legal sector at full speed, gathering practical and holistic experience of the firm’s legal offerings.
 The final “training-contract”-style years entail four six-monthly seat rotations around the firm.

 And apprentices need not fear being thrown in at the deep end.
 Training on the apprenticeship will begin slowly with “more paralegal type tasks for the first few years”.
 Levels of responsibility tend to really ramp up in the final year or so of the programme, by which point apprentices are expected to be competent at most trainee-level tasks such as drafting documents, undertaking research and conducting due diligence.
 “I’m in my fifth year now and I’ve been to court several times and attended settlement meetings,” another apprentice tells us.
-“I’m now at a stage where I’m interviewing witnesses and drafting witness statements.”
-So, responsibility for legal tasks will grow as apprentices progress, gain experience, and develop with the firm.
+“I’m now at the stage where I’m interviewing witnesses and drafting witness statements.
+So, responsibility levels will grow as apprentices progress, gain experience, and develop with the firm,” they reveal.

 There also appears to be no shortage of secondment opportunities at DWF, including both domestic client stints, and international spells to one of firms’ foreign offices.
 Adventurous apprentices can expect the opportunity to be seconded in the final years of their programme.